Christo and Jeanne-Claude: Reception

 Christo and Jeanne-Claude's work is held by many major public collections.
 The artists received the 1995 Praemium Imperiale, the 2006 Vilcek Prize, and the 2004 International Sculpture Center's Lifetime Achievement in Contemporary Sculpture Award.

-Art critic David Bourdon described Christo's wrappings as a "revelation through concealment."
+Art critic David Bourdon described Christo's wrappings as a "revelation through concealment".
 Unto his critics Christo replied, "I am an artist, and I have to have courage ...
 Do you know that I don't have any artworks that exist?
 They all go away when they're finished.
 Only the preparatory drawings, and collages are left, giving my works an almost legendary character.
 I think it takes much greater courage to create things to be gone than to create things that will remain."
 Jeanne-Claude was a firm believer in the aesthetic beauty of works of art; she said, "'We want to create works of art of joy and beauty, which we will build because we believe it will be beautiful.'"

 In 2022, the Pérez Art Museum Miami presented Christo Drawings: A Gift from the Maria Bechily and Scott Hodes Collection, comprising drawings and project sketches produced by Christo and his life partner and artistic collaborator Jeane-Claude between the 1960s and the 2000s.

 Biographies

+Jeanne-Claude and Christo were born on the same day in 1935; Jeanne-Claude in Morocco and Christo in Bulgaria.
+Christo outlived Jeanne-Claude by ten-and-a-half years.